-For the sake of offering some info for those who don’t already know me, I’ll share the following:
+For the sake of offering some info for those who don’t already know me, I share the following:

-I’ve previously taught, mostly part time, at the University of Calgary in Calgary, Alberta; at Concordia University in Montréal, Québec; at Emily Carr University of Art + Design in Vancouver, British Columbia; and most recently at Goddard College in Plainfield, Vermont.
-While working with students over the years has been such a wonderfully rich experience, I’m now making a shift in order to more fully immerse myself in my creative practice and to see where the days will lead me.
+I’ve previously taught, mostly part time, at the University of Calgary in Calgary, Alberta; at Concordia University in Montréal, Québec; at Emily Carr University of Art + Design in Vancouver, British Columbia; and at Goddard College in Plainfield, Vermont.
+While working with students over the years has been such a wonderfully rich experience, circumstances and challenges have more recently shifted the focus of my days.

 As I continue with my creative practice, I find myself endlessly curious, to see where these days might lead.